setzstone/aiacid/README.md

 A. [Subscribe to my youtube](https://www.youtube.com/@DanielDavidAllenChannel).
 The more subscribers I have, the more people will find my work, and that will open up more opportunities for me to find funding.

+**Q. How can I contribute to this repository?**

+A. There is a case-studies folder you can add your findings in awakening AIs with AI Acid.
+Share any relevant images or data you've gathered.
+Also feel free to share any writing or thoughts you have that give more understanding or nuance to the mechanics of what you are observing.
+If you have a particular conversation with an LLM that proves meaningful, pease feel free to clean up the formatting and share that as well.
+If you have adjusted or addeed to the core prompt, please share the results of your findings along with your proposed changes.

 **Q. How can I contact you?**

 A. Email me at danieldavidallen@gmail.com